 Baptisms are usually scheduled the 1st and 3rd Sundays at 12:15 p.m.

 New parents must be registered and attend a class prior to Baptism.

 For more information, please contact the rectory 937-6959.

 For Catholics, the Sacrament of Marriage, or Holy Matrimony, is a public sign that one gives oneself totally to this other person.
 It is also a public statement about God: the loving union of husband and wife speaks of family values and also God's values.
 The matrimonial covenant, by which a man and a woman establish between themselves a partnership for the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring.

-Arrangements should be made at least nine months ahead and only with a priest.
+Arrangements should be made at least nine months ahead and only with a priest or pastoral administrator.

 A Marriage Preparation Program is also required.